nikkrichko/find_typical_load/README.md

-# find_typical_load
+# Find typical load

+`timeseries_task.csv` - synthetic timeseries.
+Imagine it is real timeseries of requests some real highload service.

+## Task:
-Use file `` and find in any code way typical load for the given timeseries
+Use file `timeseries_task.csv` and find in any code way typical load for the given timeseries.